VLoorenDeJong/ProjectProgressApplications/README.md

 * Set the projetc status(ToDo/Doing/Done)

 ### Future plans
-* Statiatic reports of a corporate level
+* Statistic reports of a corporate level
 * Adding comments to a time unit
 * User sign in
 * Multiple users